 Every title commitment will vary slightly in the exceptions since it relates directly to the property being purchased.
 There are some standard exceptions that will be commonly found on a title commitment.

-For properties in a community association, the covenants, conditions, and restrictions (CC&R’s) and other deed restrictions will NOT be covered by insurance.
+When buying in an HOA or community association, the covenants, conditions, and restrictions (CC&R’s) and other deed restrictions will NOT be covered by insurance.
 These rules may affect how you can use your property.
 Homebuyers should take great care to understand what the rules of the community are.
 If they are in conflict with your sensibilities, you may find yourself an unhappy homeowner.
 Be sure that your Realtor or attorney crafts a contract with the option to withdraw your offer should you find any issues with the association’s rules during the inspection period.

 Other exceptions related to properties in an association include “Any loss or damage resulting from a lien or assessment in favor of a homeowner’s association.”
 ALTA does offer Condominium Endorsements that may be attached to the policy to cover such losses.